Juan Sebastián Verón: Return to Italy

-When José Mourinho took over as Chelsea manager the following season, Verón was loaned out to Internazionale initially for 2004–05, but he subsequently returned to Inter on loan for a further season.
-With Inter, he was part of the squad that won the 2005 Coppa Italia, 2006 Coppa Italia, and also by default the 2006 Serie A title after Juventus were stripped of the title for a match fixing scandal.
+When José Mourinho took over as Chelsea manager the following season, Verón was loaned out to Inter Milan initially for 2004–05, but he subsequently returned to Inter on loan for a further season.
+With Inter, he was part of the squad that won the 2005 Coppa Italia, 2006 Coppa Italia, 2005 Supercoppa Italiana and also by default the 2006 Serie A title after Juventus were stripped of the title for a match fixing scandal.

 Returning home

 In mid-2006, Verón made it known that he wished to return to his native Argentina for the 2006–07 season.
-He received offers from Boca Juniors and River Plate, but chose his boyhood club Estudiantes de La Plata, of whom he is a declared fan and has made significant donations in the past to upgrade the club training facilities.
+He received offers from Boca Juniors and River Plate, but chose his boyhood club Estudiantes, of whom he is a declared fan and has made significant donations in the past to upgrade the club training facilities.
 Chelsea agreed to loan Verón to Estudiantes for a season, until the end of his contract with the English club.
 On 13 December 2006, he helped Estudiantes win the Apertura 2006 tournament, its first in 23 years, in a final play-off match final over Boca Juniors.
 Some rival fans booed him, arguably dating back to his sub-par performances during the 2002 FIFA World Cup, but Verón was ranked among the top three players in the 2006 Argentine League by sports newspaper Olé.

 Following his donations to the club's training grounds, Verón was a decisive factor in the agreement with La Plata city hall to update Estudiantes' historic stadium to modern standards.
 Verón personally engaged then Argentine president Néstor Kirchner to kick-start the negotiations, which had been stalled by La Plata mayor Julio Alak.
 Verón indicated that he may run for Estudiantes president in the future.

 In July 2007, Kevin Payne, president of Major League Soccer club D.C.
 United, met with Verón in Buenos Aires to discuss a possible transfer, but Verón decided to stay in Estudiantes.
 Verón suffered from a string of minor injuries after his return from the 2007 Copa América, and missed a number of important games during the 2007–08 season.
 In early 2008, several football personalities chose Verón as the best player in the Argentine league.